 I’ve been thinking quite a bit—especially when on the bike—about the bronchodilation effects of cannabis.
-I’ve earlier written about how I perceive cannabis, when used with intent and breathing exercises directly prior to exercise, to purposefully expand airways within the lungs and, thus, aid in respiration.
+I’ve earlier written about how I perceive cannabis, when used with intent and comingled with breathing exercises directly prior to exercise, to expand airways within the lungs and, thus, aid in the efficiency of respiration.

 This, in turn, can result in a significantly better exercise session.
 For endurance athletes specifically, it allows them to push harder and achieve milestones with greater efficiency and speed.
 Which is kind of a big deal.

 Some people balance their lives by hitting the road

 One nice aspect of any form of exercise is that one can indulge at a minimal level, “taking it easy” on a run, ride, or swim.
 Likewise, one can push extremely hard, testing their limits.
 For those who like to push themselves, certain physiological results are typically predictable.